j12bates/IntuiType-MDTS/docs/stylesheet.md

 ## Macros
 Macros can be defined in the `macros` schema.

-A macro can be defined by making a string property with a name containing lowercase letters, numbers, and hyphens, set to the raw source lines to expand to.
+A macro can be defined by making a string property with the macro name (lowercase letters, numbers, and hyphens), set to the raw source lines to expand to.

 ## Content Settings